-Eligibility for honor roll status is based on marking period grades using an unweighted GPA.
-Students are eligible for honor roll with a 3.0 or higher, and a maximum of one C. Students earning a 4.0 are eligible for distinguished honor roll.
+Eligibility for honor roll status is based on marking period GPA.
+Students are eligible for honor roll with a 3.0 or higher.
+Students earning a 4.0 are eligible for distinguished honor roll.

-ATHLETIC FLIGIBILITY
+ATHLETIC ELIGIBILITY

 Athletic eligibility is determined by DIAA eligibility guidelines.